docb/dbRackSequencer/README.md

 - The Auto-Channel option causes the outputs only have as many channels as key buttons are pressed.
 In this case the Polyphonic Channels setting is ignored.
 - Clicking The menu "Insert Chord" causes inserting an empty chord and moving the following chords one to the right.
 The last chord is removed.
 - Clicking The menu "Delete Chord" causes removes the current chord by moving all following chords one to the left.
-(Note: currently there are wrong labels - "Insert Pattern" and "Delete Pattern")

 The ACC module can be used to drive a chord sequence.